MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 the **Permissions** dialog by choosing **Security** on the shortcut menu that opens from the ellipses (**...**) on a stage in the release pipeline editor.

-The following permissions are defined in Release Management.
+The following permissions are defined for releases.
 The scope column explains whether the permission can be set at the project, release pipeline, or stage level.

 > [!div class="mx-tdCol2BreakAll"]
 > | Permission | Description | Scopes |